-The Oxford Dictionary of English defines art as
+The dictionary defines art as

 the expression or application of human creative skill and imagination, typically in a visual form such as painting or sculpture, producing works to be appreciated primarily for their beauty or emotional power.